oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 $ kubectl config set-context --current --namespace=<my namespace name>
 ```

 Of course the Kubernetes dashboard also understands namespaces.
-If you go to the dashboard page (http://localhost:8443 assuming you've got the port forwarding running) you can chose the namespace to use (initially the dashboard used the "default" namespace, so if you can't see what you're expecting there remember to change it to the namespace you've chosen.
+If you go to the dashboard page you can chose the namespace to use (initially the dashboard uses the "default" namespace, so if you can't see what you're expecting there remember to change it to the namespace you've chosen.

 </p></details>